Table of Contents

 there are surprisingly many instances of misplaced dates (tops of digits below the date in the denticals).
 This chapter presents

-a new theory on how these misplaced dates may have been created, and evidence is presented to demonstrate that this theory is,
+a theory on how these misplaced dates may have been created, and evidence is presented to demonstrate that this theory is,

 at least, plausible.